mandaw2014/MandawEngine/README.md

 # MandawEngine
-A Game Engine Made in Python with the Turtle Module
+A Game Engine Made in Python with the Pygame Module

 # Installation
 1) Download the zip